lamiaabass1999/sip/README.md

-# Lamia's Triangle Tracker
+# Lamia's Portfolio
 #### Second Independent Project, 2/12/2018
-#### By **Lamia Abass**
+#### By **{Lamia Abass}**
 ## Description
-This URL is about triangles and their properties.
-Using JavaScript, you will be able to input the lengths of three sides of the triangle and the prompt will be able to identify the type of triangle.
+{This URL is about triangles and their properties.
+Using JavaScript, you will be able to input the lengths of three sides of the triangle and the prompt will be able to identify the type of triangle.}
 ## Setup/Installation Requirements
 * Terminal application is a command-line interface and is used to support a set of commands  is a command-line Interface.
 * Git-hub is a version control system used for tracking changes in computer files and coordinating work on those files among multiple people.
 * Atom is a Text Editor that it is used to write code.
 # Known Bugs
 None Known
 ## Technologies Used
 In this project I used two languages; CSS, HTML and JavaScript
+# BDD
+* I created a prompt box using JavaScript where ususers would be able to input the lengths of three sides and the prompt box would alert them of the type of triangle.
+* I used form on HTML to display this function.
+* I designed my HTML page using CSS.
 ### License
 *MIT License